Exceen/Followings/README.md

 Followings
 ==========

-You can see who (un)followed you and your friends on Twitter with this script.
+You can see who (un)followed you and your friends on Twitter as well who you or your friends (un)followed with this script.
-It is also possible to list all followers of you and your friends.

-usage: followings.py [-h] [-d] [-f] [-v] [username]
+usage: followings.py [-h] [-d] [username]

-Before you can use this script you have to create a new Twitter-Application on https://dev.twitter.com/apps/new.
+Before you are able to use this script you need to create a new Twitter-Application on https://dev.twitter.com/apps/new.
 Create your Access-Keys and replace the 4 keys in the script with the ones from your Twitter-Application.

 Tweepy is required to run this script: